DragonSenses/Curiosity/TypeScript/4. Functions/functions.md

 ## Optional Parameters in Callbacks

-Once you’ve learned about optional parameters and function type expressions, it’s very easy to make the following mistakes when writing functions that invoke callbacks:
+Once you've learned about optional parameters and function type expressions, it's very easy to make the following mistakes when writing functions that invoke callbacks:

 ```ts
 function myForEach(arr: any[], callback: (arg: any, index?: number) => void) {